octo-technology/OpenTezos/docs/tezos-basics/governance-on-chain.md

 Each of these five periods lasts five baking cycles (i.e. 20,480 blocks or roughly 14 days), taking almost two months from the proposal to activation.
 The latest and current self-amendments are available at [tezosagora.org](https://www.tezosagora.org).

-Should there be any failure in a given period, the whole process will reverts to the _Proposal Period_ (1.), effectively aborting and restarting the process.
+Should there be any failure in a given period, the whole process will revert to the _Proposal Period_ (1.), effectively aborting and restarting the process.

 ## Positive Voter Turnout & Super-majority; Voter Turnout & Quorum
 The _Exploration Vote Period_ (2.) and _Promotion Vote Period_ (4.) work the same way.
 During a *vote*, each delegate has to use a single ballot: `Yea` (For), `Nay` (Against), or `Pass` (Neutral).
 A vote is successful if there is a _Super-majority_ and if the participation has reaches the current quorum [[2]](/tezos-basics/governance-on-chain#references).